terrasea/calendar_elements/README.md

 This project is very much a fun Project designed to be both useful, and another way to learn Dart and Polymer Dart.

-So far I've just created a <calendar-month> Element.
+So far I've just created a &lt;calendar-month&gt; Element.

 Attributes